iPhone Quick Start Not Working? 7 Fixes (2026 Guide)

 If the phone is brand new, there’s nothing on it yet besides Apple’s stock apps.

-The whole erase-and-return takes about 3 minutes on an iPhone 15 or newer, a bit longer on an iPhone 12 or earlier, and a little under five on an iPhone SE second generation in our last test.
+The whole erase-and-return takes about 3 minutes on an iPhone 15 or newer, and a bit longer on an iPhone 12 or earlier and on an iPhone SE.

 #Update iOS on Both Devices